Sofoniasabebe/python-challenge/README.md

 In this part of the challenge, the task was to create a Python script to analyze the financial records of a given company.
 A financial dataset called budget_data.csv was provided.
 The dataset is composed of two columns: "Date" and "Profit/Losses".

+The initial step in the process of analyzing the provided financial records of the company is to identify dependencies needed.
+The identified dependencies/code libraries allow for proper runtime in the script's source code.
+For this particular project, the dependencies were provided in a PyBank Homework Starter File.

+The second step was identifying the source file/dataset to work from and the output file path where the results of the analysis were to be populated.
+The file paths for both the input and output files were also provided in the starter file.

+Variables were then defined to track the financial data.
+The first two variables were provided in the starter file.
+Four more variables were coined from the project instructions.

+The variable for greatest_profit_increase was set in a way that can combine a string and a numerical value.

-A a Python script that analyzes the records to calculate each of the following values was created:
+Then, a Python script that analyzes the records to calculate each of the following values was created:

 * The total number of months included in the dataset